Pesantren

-Pesantren, or pondok pesantren, are Islamic boarding schools in Indonesia.
-They consist of pondok, mosque, santri, teaching of classical Islamic texts and Kyai.
-According to one popular tradition, the pesantren education system originated from traditional Javanese pondokan; dormitories; ashram for Hindu or viharas for Buddhists to learn religious philosophies, martial arts and meditation.
-Institutions much like them are found across the Islamic world and are called pondok in Malaysia and Southern Thailand and madrasa Islamia (Islamic madrasa) in India and Pakistan and much of the Arabic-speaking world.
-The pesantren aim is to deepen knowledge of the Qurʾān, particularly through the study of Arabic, traditions of exegesis, the Sayings of the Prophet, law and logic.
-The term pesantren derives from the root word santri or student -- pe-santri-an or the place of the santri.
+A pesantren is a traditional Islamic boarding school in Indonesia.
+Pesantren are usually in private houses, a pondok or a mosque.
+The teachings include classical Islamic texts and santri thought, taught by instructors called kyais.
+According to one popular tradition, the pesantren education system originated from traditional Javanese pondokan, dormitories, ashrams for Hindus or viharas for Buddhists to learn religious philosophies, martial arts, and meditation.
+Institutions much like them are found across the Islamic world and are called pondok in Malaysia, Southern Thailand and madrasas in India and Pakistan and much of the Arabic-speaking world.
+The pesantren aims to deepen knowledge of the Quran, particularly through the study of Arabic, traditions of exegesis, the Sayings of the Prophet, law and logic.
+The term pesantren derives from the root word santri ("student") -- pe-santri-an or the place of the santri.

-As social institutions, pesantren have played a major role over the centuries.
+As social institutions, pesantren have played a major role in Indonesia over the centuries.
 They emphasise core values of sincerity, simplicity, individual autonomy, solidarity and self-control.
 Young men and women are separated from their families, which contributes to a sense of individual commitment to the faith and close bonding to a teacher.